 Consider the type of running you will need your bag for

 When evaluating your needs in terms of a running backpack, the most important thing to consider is what exactly you will be using this bag for.
 While describing each product above, some consideration was given to the type of running each backpack would be best suited for.
 The running styles for which one may need a bag are long-distance races, shorter solo runs, and run commuting.

 Long distance races include anything longer than a marathon.
 Half-marathons can debatably be included as well, however, these types of organized races typically offer frequent water stations.
 Although a full marathon and ultra-race will also have some water available to participants, the more mileage the race covers, the less frequent these water stations are.
-Once one begins running ultras it is likely that they will go many miles before getting to the next fuel area, and so bringing one’s own water and snacks becomes an imperative.
+Once one begins running ultras it is likely that they will go many miles before getting to the next fuel area, and so bringing one’s own water and snacks become an imperative.
 A streamlined backpack that can fit at least 2 liters of water, some energy snacks and gels, and possibly an extra layer, are ideal for these long races.
 The best style of bag for this purpose are hydration vests, which are designed to carry exactly what one needs and nothing more.
 This means no unnecessary weight as you run.